 Lulu's Super TriA fundraising project by Lou Gilmore-George

-I'm a mental health sufferer, I'm almost 40 and I have been struggling from the age of 14 (that I can remember)
+I'm a mental health sufferer, I'm now 40 and I have been struggling from the age of 14 (that I can remember)

 I've had numerous courses of Cognitive behavioural therapy and Psychotherapy for Anxiety, social Anxiety, Obsessive Compulsive Disorder and more recently Body Dismorphic disorder.